Consulting Report Examples, Templates & How to Write One

 In your consulting reports.

 Company leaders depend on critical insights but rarely have time to run the analysis themselves.
 That’s where you come in.
-Conducting industry research and breaking down what worked and what didn’t, not only adds value to your current contract but also sharpens your expertise as a consultant.
+Conducting research and breaking down what worked and what didn’t not only adds value to your current contract, it sharpens your expertise as a consultant.

 Research alone isn’t enough, though.
 To position yourself as an expert, you need to present findings in a way that’s thorough yet easy to digest.